RajSoumyadip/Stock-Market-Prediction/README.md

 The data series is stationary, which means that the mean and variance should not vary with time.
 A series can be made stationary by using log transformation or differencing the series.
 The data provided as input must be a univariate series, since arima uses the past values to predict the future values.

+The prediction is done for a particular company.
+The company taken up fro analysis and prediction is APPLE.